51Degrees/documentation/src/concepts/configuration/builders/buildingfromconfiguration.md

 # Usage

-A configuration can be parsed manually from XML or JSON and given to a @pipelinebuilder.
-Alternatively, in @webintegrations, a configuration file is loaded automatically.
+A configuration can be parsed manually from XML or JSON and given to a @pipelinebuilder, alternatively, in @webintegrations, a configuration file is loaded automatically.

-Note, the parsing of XML or JSON is heavily language dependent, and in some languages one format is preferable.
+Note, the parsing of XML or JSON is varies greatly between languages, with some languages having a preference for which format is used.

 ## Parsing XML